 We used to be more directly involved in the production of our own needs.
 Industrialism put a whole lot of middle men into the picture and they are now the ones with their pretty advertisements holding one hand out to take your money and handing you a blindfold with the words “Ignorance is Bliss” embroidered on the front.

-But they don’t control you.
+don’t control you.
 You have the same ability as everyone else to get informed, discern right from wrong, and then stop buying their junk.
 A simple google search of the many mystery staples in your home will let you in on the history and origin of those products.

 Sadly, though, most people would just as gladly keep the blindfold on.